ruthkeogh/sequential_trials/README.md

-This project contains R code for implementation of the simulation study described in the paper:
+This project contains R code for implementation of the simulation study described in the following paper:

 Ruth Keogh, Jon Michael Gran, Shaun Seaman, Gwyneth Davies, Stijn Vansteelandt.